Programie/PHPDynDNS/README.md

 Once downloaded, continue with the following steps:

 * Copy *config.sample.json* to *config.json*
-* Edit config.json to fit your needs (the `password_hash` can be generated with tools like "mkpasswd", e.g. `mkpasswd -m sha-256`)
+* Edit config.json to fit your needs (see [wiki](https://github.com/Programie/PHPDynDNS/wiki/Configuration) for details)
 * Configure your DNS server to allow update requests from the webserver (e.g. `allow-update { localhost; }` in bind)
-* Configure your router to automatically request the URL of your DynDNS service after each reconnect (or create a cronjob with curl/wget).
+* [Configure your router](https://github.com/Programie/PHPDynDNS/wiki/Configure-your-router) to automatically request the URL of your DynDNS service after each reconnect (or create a cronjob with curl/wget).

 ## Important